-Before running the inversion, the use has to select his options regarding the Filter, Type of Inversion, Number of Subevents to be retrieved, and parameters of the Time Search (temporal grid search of the subevents).
+Before running the inversion, the user has to select his options regarding the Filter, Type of Inversion, Number of Subevents to be retrieved, and parameters of the Time Search (temporal grid search of the subevents).
 The same filter is automatically used for the data and synthetics.
+Proper values of the above parameters depend on the specific problem e.g. on the event magnitude, on signal to noise ratio, on location uncertainty etc. Thus it is upon the user to select the best values for his problem.

-Then the user may press the Compute weights button which automatically calculates weights to be applied in the inversion.
-(If not pressing this button, unit weights will be used.)
-The automatic weights are inversely proportional to peak values of the individual components in the used frequency band.
+The user may press the Compute weights button which automatically calculates weights to be applied in the inversion.
+(Not pressing this button means that unit weights will be used.)
+The automatic weights are inversely proportional to peak values of ground displacement of the individual components in the used frequency band.
 In fact what are computed by the Compute weights function are just the peak values for the traces and latter isola.exe takes the 1/peak value as the weight.
-Finally, pressing Run, the main executable Fortran code isola.exe is running in the Command window (Fig. 10).
-When the code makes a pause it prompts the user to accept the automatic selection of the trial source position (that of maximum correlation), or to select some other user's preferred trial source position.
-To simplify the decision, the user can plot a correlation diagram using the Plot Correlation option (Fig. 11); GMT and Gsview is needed.
+Finally, pressing Run, the main executable Fortran code isola.exe is running in the system's

+Command window (Fig. 10).
+When finishing with the fist subevent retrieval, the code makes a pause and asks the user to accept the automatic selection of the trial source position (that of maximum correlation), or to select some other user's preferred trial source position.
+To simplify the decision, the user can plot a correlation diagram using the Plot Correlation option (Fig. 11); GMT and Gsview are needed for this plot.
 In this 2D diagram the correlation value and focal mechanism are plotted against the trial source position and time shift for the subevent under study.